ghokun/dots/README.md

 # Dots

-This is a repository that holds [dotfiles][1] for my old trusty Macbook Pro 11,1.
+This is a repository that holds [dotfiles][1] for my personal computers.

 ## Manual Steps